irvang/contact-manager-web-app/README.md

 ## Getting Started

 ### Prerequisites
-You will need [Node.js](https://nodejs.org/en/) in order to run the application locally.
+[Node.js](https://nodejs.org/en/) is needed in order to run the application locally.

 ### Installation
 Clone or download the folder.